-- Tributary waters: 5,363 linear feet 2-20width (ft). - - Identify type(s) of waters:
+- Tributary waters: 5574 linear feet 2-8 width (ft). - Other non-wetland waters: 366 LF / 0.013 acres.
+Identify type(s) of waters: other waters.

-Non-RPWs8 that flow directly or indirectly into TNWs.
-3.
+3. Non-RPWs that flow directly or indirectly into TNWs.

 Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.